We think this list of FAQs should cover just about everything but if you do have a burning question just email email@example.com

 What happens to the information I provide?

-Once your information has been input into our survey, it is encrypted and held on a secure website before being transferred to a secure password protected database owned by and for the sole use of Inquisi Research Ltd. The company follows the Market Research Society (MRS) code of conduct and is registered with the Information Commissioners Office (ICO) as a data controller complying with the data protection act.
+Once your information has been input into our survey, it is encrypted and held on a secure website before being transferred to a secure password protected database owned by and for the sole use of Inquisi Research Ltd. The company follows the Market Research Society (MRS) code of conduct and is registered with the Information Commissioners Office (ICO) as a data controller complying with the data protection act and GDPR.
 Our registration reference number is ZA061466 and can be viewed on the ICO website.
 Details you give will be used for the sole purpose of identifying whether you are suitable for research projects and contacting you if anything suitable comes up for which you will be under no pressure to take part.

 Your details will never be passed on to others for direct marketing of any kind or used to sell you anything ever.
 You will not receive any spam or junk mail as a result of registering with The Viewers, just research opportunities.
 We may however collect, use, share and store your information to check your details and to verify your identity in order to prevent fraud with other interested 3rd parties/data holders.